 It is also well known for its Promenade Park, originally created on the sloping bank of the River Blackwater over one hundred years ago.

 Popular with visitors and residents alike, this park is the centre of summer fun with playgrounds and various childrens activity areas including the very popular splash park.
-By the gates of the park is the Maldon Museum with displays of local social and industrial history.

 Situated on the banks of the river Balckwater, this park has been a haven for generations of families